EVerest/everest-core/docs/source/tutorials/setup-devcontainer/index.rst

 Setup the EVerest Development Container
 #######################################

-To setup the devcontainer one has to decide which variant of setup.
-There are two variants:
+There are two variants for the devcontainer setup:

 .. grid:: 1 2 2 2
     :gutter: 2